 Some places are more suitable for camping than others.
-The ancient elden strongholds scattered throughout the lands offer safety and convenience at no charge, lacking only the opportunity to hunt for food.
+The Sacred Groves scattered throughout the lands offer safety and convenience at no expense.

-Guesthouses also provide comfortable beds, safety from attack, and sufficient light for reading spell books and repairing weapons and armor.
+Guesthouses also provide comfortable beds, safety from attack, solitude for memorizing spells from totems, and sufficient light for repairing weapons and armor.
 But they charge rent for their protection and amenities.
 There is a guesthouse in almost every community of any size.